Large Language Models for Secure Code Assessment: A Multi-Language Empirical Study: User Study

 \subsection{RQ\textsubscript{3} (usefulness)}

-\subsection{Completion Accuracy}
+\subsubsection{Completion Accuracy}

 Accuracy was calculated based on the amount of correct answers out of all six challenges. \autoref{fig:total_accuracy_boxplot} visualizes the boxplot of challenge completion accuracy for both groups.
 We used a one-sided research hypothesis since we assumed that the experimental group had a higher percentage of correct answers than the control group.
-Therefore, the null and alternative hypotheses were defined as follows:

-\begin{itemize} \item $H_0$: The two groups are the same in terms of the total challenge completion accuracy. \item $H_1$: Total challenge completion accuracy in the experiment group was higher than in the control group. \end{itemize}
+Therefore, the null and alternative hypotheses were defined as follows: $H_0$: The two groups are the same in terms of the total challenge completion accuracy; $H_1$: Total challenge completion accuracy in the experiment group was higher than in the control group.

 The experimental group achieved a median accuracy of 1.0 (std = 0.08), while the control group had a median accuracy of 0.33 (std = 0.25).
 This represents a 203\% increase in accuracy due to the use of \codeguardian.
 Additionally, the smaller standard deviation in the experimental group's accuracy indicates less variation in correct answer rates among its participants compared to the control group.
 This suggests that \codeguardian not only enhanced overall accuracy but also contributed to more consistent performance.